Andy Hedlund: 2005–2007

+2007–2014

 Hedlund joined the DEG Metro Stars of the DEL but before joining the team, he rejoined Team USA.
 Hedlund scored a goal for the team on November 8 that helped the USA defeat Germany, 3–2.
 He ended the 2007–08 season with 12 goals and 23 assists in 55 games for the Metro Stars.
 In the 2008–09 season, Hedlund scored nine goals with 19 assists in 52 games with DEG.
 Following the season, he left DEG and joined Adler Mannheim.
 During his two seasons with the Metro Stars, he was a DEL All-Star.

 Hedlund spent the 2009–10 season with Adler Mannheim, scoring six goals with nine assists in 54 games.
 He returned to DEG after the season.
 In his final season with the Metro Stars in 2011–12, Hedlund led the DEL with 14 goals amongst defensemen.

 On May 10, 2012, Hedlund left the DEL to sign a one-year contract with EHC Black Wings Linz of the Austrian Hockey League.
 At the conclusion of his second season with Linz in 2013–14 season, Hedlund announced his retirement from professional hockey after 13 seasons.

 Personal

 In July 2008, Hedlund returned to Minnesota State–Mankato to help out at a hockey camp in which he taught players one-time shooting and passing.
-Hedlund's mother works as a special needs teacher, and his sister is a social worker.
+Hedlund's mother works as a special education teacher, and his sister is a social worker.